brendan-jefferis/comp/README.md

 ```

 ####Create your component
-The name you provide must match the data-component attribute of the container element

 ```
 // my-component.js
-comp.create("myComponent", MyComponent.Actions, MyComponent.View, model);
+comp.create("myComponent", actions, view, model);
 ```

+The name you provide must match the data-component attribute of the container element

 Additional info
 ---------------